Accessibility Tools

 Please note, Energy Smart Colorado does not provide tax advice.
 Tax advisors are best to rely on for guidance on tax credits specific to your household.
 The following resources were referenced to provide the aforementioned guidance:

-It will be 2025 before the rebate programs launch in Colorado.
+It will be Spring 2025 before the rebate programs launch in Colorado.
 Canary Media offers some advice on steps households can take today to prepare homes for the electrification opportunities:

 Learn more about additional tax credit programs, rebates & incentives:

-Visit this link from the Energy Circle to read more on the latest takeaways (as of June 2023) on the IRA rebate rollout.
+Visit this link from the Energy Circle to read more on the takeaways (as of June 2023) on the IRA rebate rollout.

 RMI has published a resource guide breaking down the IRA – program by program and incentive by incentive.